LivingMatterLab/CANN/ARTMEAT/README.md

 3. plottingArtMeat.py: plot the results

 # Revision Summary
-We have corrected two coding mistakes that had small effects on Table 4, Figures 8, 9, 10, 11, and the text starting on page 18 bottom; the revised code, updated table, figures, and text are all in RevisedArtMeatPaper.pdf in this GitHub folder; the main findings of this study are not affected by these updates.
+We have corrected two coding mistakes that had small effects on Table 4, Figures 8, 9, 10, 11, and the text starting on page 18 bottom; the updated table, figures, and text are in RevisedArtMeatPaper.pdf and the corrected code is in this GitHub folder; the main findings of this study are not affected by these updates.